 This is a special class for beef, sheep, goats, and swine that do not meet the minimum market weight at final weigh in.
-It is open only to exhibitors that are not entered in the beef, sheep, goats, and swine market lots.
+Open only to exhibitors that are not entered in the beef, sheep, goats and swine market lots.
 Entries in this class are not eligible for the Fair sale.
 Entries are eligible for fitting & showing.